-I applied online and the process took a day - interviewed at CA Dept of Mental Health in January 2011.
+I applied online.
+The process took 1 day.
+I interviewed at CA Dept of Mental Health (San Luis Obispo, CA) in January 2011.

 - Why did you not bring the paperwork you were asked to bring?
-View Answer
+1 Answer

-I applied through other source and the process took 3+ months - interviewed at CA Dept of Mental Health.
+I applied through other source.
+The process took 3+ months.
+I interviewed at CA Dept of Mental Health.